 - Indirect costs, including employee taxes and insurance costs, and

 - Business support and direct rental, insurance, and supply costs.
 These are costs incurred for a common or joint purpose benefiting more than one cost center or program area in the partnering organization, and are also referred to as shared or central services costs.
 These costs must be reflected in the hourly rate of those employees providing direct assistance and management of the agreement.
 The proposer may be requested to provide documentation in support of their administrative cost rate calculation.
-If an expense has been included as part of the indirect cost calculation, local partners will not have the ability to include this charge as a direct expense.
+Local partners shall not duplicate costs already itemized as a direct expense within the indirect cost calculations for staff rates.

 Subcontractor costs are actual costs for subcontractors as specifically approved by MPCA.
 Hourly rates, number of hours, unit cost, quantity, and direct subcontractor expenses must be itemized in the budget and be consistent with eligibility objectives.
 Mark up of subcontractor rates is not allowed.
 Hours for staff directly involved with the management or oversight of a subcontractor may be included.